 Honorlock is an online proctoring service that video-records test-takers to stop them from searching for test answers through means such as using a second device, opening a new browser, or asking a friend.
 This service will also search online for your exams and file takedown notices to remove the leaked questions.
-It is recommended that you use put academic integrity measures in place when an assessment comprises 15% or more of your students’ final grade.
+It is recommended that you put academic integrity measures in place when an assessment comprises 15% or more of your students’ final grade.

-How do I Use Honorlock?
+How Do I Use Honorlock?

 - All other online classes that you wish to have proctored must have a Distance Learning (DL) Fee approved.
-This process should be completed the semester prior to the term in which you wish to use proctoring.
+This process must be completed the semester prior to the term in which you wish to use proctoring.

 In order to use Honorlock, you must activate it in your Canvas course shell by the Friday of the first week of classes.
 To activate Honorlock:

 - Click on “Settings” in the left-hand menu and then the “Navigation” tab.
 You should see a list of your enabled tools and tabs.

 - Scroll down.
 You should see a list of tools that can be enabled.
 Find Honorlock on the list.

 - Click the hamburger menu to the left, click “enable” and then click “save.”
 Honorlock should now appear in the left-hand menu.